titola/neuropa/README.md

 A simple recipe to get the pulses A is the following:

--   Sinusoidal signal with frequency 14.5 KHz, frequency modulated by a vocal sound.
+-   Sinusoidal signal with frequency 14.5 kHz, frequency modulated by a vocal sound.

 -   Pulse generated each time the amplitude of the modulated signal goes from positive to negative.